mahesh-k-s/agl-test/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:3000.(Make sure you open a webbrowser with web security disabled, so project with auto-render to that browser)
+# serve with hot reload at localhost:3000.(Make sure you open a webbrowser with web security disabled, so project will auto-render to that browser)
 npm start

 # build for production with minification